salammustafa728/reading-notes/readinglab05.md

  ![switch](https://i.ytimg.com/vi/a9Q765OAKT4/maxresdefault.jpg)

+# **Loops**
-**Loops** it used to repeatedly run a block of code until a certain condition is met.
+It used to repeatedly run a block of code until a certain condition is met.
 * **For** loop:  repeats until a specified condition evaluates to false

 ![forloop](https://www.homeandlearn.co.uk/javascript/images/chapter_3/for_loops.gif)